fuankarion/Vision17/Lab11-TextonCNN/readme.md

 ## Data

-We will fall back to the texton dataset (beacuse those pesky local patterns have been asking for it!!).
-Unlike the set you already know from Lab5, we randomly sampled *128x128* patches from each image in the train set in order to create a 'new' texton dataset with 25000 images, this sampling is a mere technical shortcut, as larger images will require a lot more time to process.
+We will fall back to the texture dataset (beacuse those pesky local patterns have been asking for it!!).
+Unlike the set you already know from Lab5, we randomly sampled *128x128* patches from each image in the train set in order to create a 'new' texture dataset with 25000 images, this sampling is a mere technical shortcut, as larger images will require a lot more time to process.

-The file [textonsdb](), contains the modified texton dataset for this Lab.
+The file [textonsdb](), contains the modified texture dataset for this Lab.

 ## Phase 1, Your turn

-Design a Neural Network to classify this new texton dataset.
+Design a Neural Network to classify this new texture dataset.
 Just like in Lab 10 you are on your own,

 **For the first phase of this lab** (more on that later) the one requirement is to use **only a CNN**, that is you are not allowed to apply any pre/postprocessing, other vision or learning strategies are also forbidden.
-Additionally you must **stick to the provided data** as it would be rather easy to cheat with the already known texton dataset.
+Additionally you must **stick to the provided data** as it would be rather easy to cheat with the already known texture dataset.

 ## Report
 The report for this lab should be brief (no more than 4 pages, - you can still use additional pages for figures and references-).
 It must contain the following information: